 Because the NLANR traces are only 90 seconds long, we can not use the same range of bin sizes as we did for the AUCKLAND traces.
 Instead, we chose the following bin sizes: 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, and 1024 ms. Figure 10 shows the predictability ratio for a representative NLANR trace.
-As we might expect given the ACF behavior described in Section II, this trace is basically unpredictable, turning in predictability ratios around 1.0 or worse for most of the predictors at all the different bin sizes.
+As we might expect given the ACF behavior described in Section III, this trace is basically unpredictable, turning in predictability ratios around 1.0 or worse for most of the predictors at all the different bin sizes.
 About 80% of the NLANR traces display similar unpredictability.
 For the 20% of the traces with nonvanishing ACFs, we see some modicum of predictability, but it is very weak.
+At coarser granularities, predictability actually declines.
+The nonlinear MANAGED AR(32) provides no benefits here.